 Have you heard of galvanizing, but are unsure of what it means?
-Look no further, as we cover everything to know about galvanizing here.
+Look no further, as we cover everything to know about this corrosion protection process here.

-Galvanizing, or galvanising (UK spelling) is a metal protection process that involves coating steel or iron with a layer of zinc.
-The zinc layer acts as a barrier for the metal, protecting it from rust and corrosion.
+Galvanizing, or galvanising as it is spelt in the UK, is a metal protection process that involves coating iron or steel with a layer of zinc.
+The zinc coating acts as a barrier for the metal, protecting it from rust and corrosion.

 Hot dip galvanizing is the most established method of galvanizing.
 Most steel finishing providers in the UK offer hot dip galvanizing rather than its alternatives.
 Without galvanizing, metal corrodes quickly, as the metal is exposed to moisture and other sources of corrosion.